 The three Tacoma-area clubs were not directly associated with Seattle Dojo, but their members often participated in its annual tournaments.

 Although the Tacoma-Fife clubs reorganized as a single organization in 1952, the descendent club disbanded following the death of the club's longtime teacher, Ryoichi Iwakiri, in 1987.
-Consequently, there is no direct descendent of any of these clubs active today.
+Consequently, there is no direct descendant of any of these clubs active today.
 Masato Tamura of Chicago, and his brother Vince Tamura, both well known judo men of the 1950s, were originally from Fife.

 Until 1923, Seattle Dojo, Tacoma Dojo, and Fife Dojo were the only Japanese American judo clubs in Washington State.
 The distinction is made because there were also some gyms at which judo (or jujutsu) methods were taught to non-Japanese by other non-Japanese.
 A prominent example would be the instruction offered by the Seattle policeman S.J.
 Jorgensen.
 Then, starting in 1924, additional Japanese American clubs were established.
 The reason was the increasing number of Nisei (second-generation) youth.
 Judo clubs directly associated with Seattle Dojo were South Park (est. 1924), White River (Thomas, near Auburn; est. 1927), Green Lake (est. 1932), Bainbridge Island (est. 1932), and Yakima Valley (in Wapato, est. 1935).
 None of these second-generation clubs reorganized following World War II.